vindarel/colisper/README.markdown

 ## Installation

 Clone this repository.
-You can use an alias to `colisper.sh`.
+You can use an alias to `colisper.sh`:

     alias colisper=~/path/to/colisper/colisper.sh